ericzji/nginx-openshift-lab/docs/class1/module2/module2.rst

-Lab 2 - Protect Arcadia with NGINX App Protect in Kubernetes Ingress Controller
+Module 2 - Protect Arcadia with NGINX App Protect in Kubernetes Ingress Controller
 ##################################################################################

 In this Lab, we will deploy NGINX App Protect on an NGINX Kubernetes Ingress Controller (KIC).
 This will protect all applications running in the cluster with a specific policy per service.